Solving accessibility problems

 Enforcement backed by legislation is advocated by people who are frustrated to see that accessibility solutions in one area, for instance ‘talking ATMs’ in the U.S., have not necessarily meant accessible self-service check-in kiosks at the airport, or non-visual interfaces for domestic appliances.

 The National Federation of the Blind in the United States have mounted a campaign The Home Appliance Accessibility Act: seeking sponsorship in 2012 for legislation on domestic appliances.
+Several organisations such as the Policy Department on Citizens’ Rights and Constitutional Affairs and the European Disability Forum, have made recommendations that the proposed EU Accessibility Act should also include household appliances.

 Do you know of any positive effects of accessibility legislation being applied to everyday technologies?
 What more do you think could be done?